cfdp/cfdp.dk/wp-content/plugins/sexybookmarks/readme.txt

 == Upgrade Notice ==

+= 7.8.0.3 =
+* Bugfix: Fix for Cloudflare compatible

 = 7.8.0.2 =
-* Bugfix: updating social counts lib to be php7 compatible
+* Bugfix: Updated Social Counts library to be PHP7 compatible

 = 7.8.0.1 =
 * Bugfix: removed call to the Delicious count API in the server-side connectivity check